FSP Model in Clinical Trials — Everything Sponsors Need to Know

 FSP models enable sponsors to retain ownership of systems and data while accessing high-caliber expertise and unified processes across programs.
 In an environment defined by constrained budgets, aggressive timelines, and heightened regulatory expectations, FSP has become one of the fastest-growing approaches in clinical development.

-What Is the FSP Model in Clinical Research?
+What Is FSP Clinical Research?

 Why Sponsors Are Increasingly Turning to FSP Models